FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 <div class="content">

 Traditionally, developing native iOS and Android applications has required the developer to use platform-specific programming languages and development environments.
-For iOS development, this means using Objective C or Swift and for Android development using JVM based languages such as Java, Scala or Kotlin.
+For iOS development, this means using Objective C or Swift and, for Android development, using JVM-based languages such as Java, Scala or Kotlin.
 Releasing an application for both these platforms technically requires to develop two separate applications with different programming languages.
 This requires lots of development resources.

 One of the popular approaches to unify the platform-specific development has been to utilize the browser as the rendering engine.
 [Cordova](https://cordova.apache.org/) is one of the most popular platforms for building cross-platform applications.
 It allows developing multi-platform applications using standard web technologies - HTML5, CSS3, and JavaScript.
-However, Cordova applications are running within a embedded browser window in the user's device.
-That is why these applications can not achieve the performance nor the look-and-feel of native applications that utilize actual native user interface components.
+However, Cordova applications are running within an embedded browser window in the user's device.
+That is why these applications cannot achieve the performance nor the look-and-feel of native applications that utilize actual native user interface components.

 [React Native](https://reactnative.dev/) is a framework for developing native Android and iOS applications using JavaScript and React.
-It provides a set of cross-platform components that behind the scenes utilize the platform's native components.
+It provides a set of cross-platform components that, behind the scenes, utilize the platform's native components.
 Using React Native allows us to bring all the familiar features of React such as JSX, components, props, state, and hooks into native application development.
-On top of that we are able to utilize many familiar libraries in React ecosystem such as [react-redux](https://react-redux.js.org/), [react-apollo](https://github.com/apollographql/react-apollo), [react-router](https://reacttraining.com/react-router/core/guides/quick-start) and many more.
+On top of that, we are able to utilize many familiar libraries of the React ecosystem such as [react-redux](https://react-redux.js.org/), [react-apollo](https://github.com/apollographql/react-apollo), [react-router](https://reacttraining.com/react-router/core/guides/quick-start) and many more.

 The speed of development and gentle learning curve for developers familiar with React is one of the most important benefits of React Native.
 Here's a motivational quote from Coinbase's article [Onboarding thousands of users with React Native](https://blog.coinbase.com/onboarding-thousands-of-users-with-react-native-361219066df4) on the benefits of React Native: